 Any work that produces a source of ignition, such as welding, cutting, grinding, and so on, is classified as hot work.
-Hot work poses fire hazards, and government safety procedures must be incorporated into incident procedures and workflow design.
+Hot work poses fire hazards, and government safety procedures must be incorporated into user procedures and automation workflow design.

 Considerations for Hot work incident configuration